stiglers-eponym/BeamerPresenter/README.md

 #### User interface
 * Tool buttons can be changed in the user interface, but these changes are not saved.
 Buttons are part of the user interface, which can only be changed (permanently) by editing the JSON-formatted configuration file.
 #### Drawing/annotating
+* fixed in current git version: undo after clearing a text field may lead to a crash of the program.
 * The undo/redo actions do not handle text annotations correctly.
 They only remove or create text fields.
 But when editing a text field the default keyboard shortcuts (CTRL+Z and CTRL+SHIFT+Z) can be used to undo/redo changes in the text.
 Deleting a text field by deleting its entire text cannot be undone.
 * The detection of unsaved changes is quite unreliable.
 When closing BeamerPresenter you may sometimes see a warning of possibly unsaved changes although there are no unsaved changes.
 This warning is currently not shown when closing the window through the window manager.
 The warning can be avoided by using the action "quit unsafe" instead of "quit".
 #### Slide transitions